 When it comes to running shoes, one might consider brands like Saucony and Brooks before thinking of Under Armour.
-The UA brand might be better recognized from the high profile athletes it sponsors such as Bryce Harper, Stephen Curry and Cam Newton.
+The UA brand might be better recognized by the high profile athletes it sponsors such as Bryce Harper, Stephen Curry and Cam Newton.
 That does not mean the company does not make a good running shoe.
 The first of its kind, the Under Armour Highlight Delta is a running shoe that will suit runners of all kinds.
 It is a lightweight, high top running shoe made with a dual-layered cushioning system in the midsole.
-It’s got generous cushioning throughout the foot bed with a very durable rubber outsole with deep flex screws that provide for maximum flexibility.
-In addition to running workouts, this is great shoe to take to the gym for your strength-training workouts as well.
+It’s got generous cushioning throughout the footbed with a very durable rubber outsole with deep flex screws that provide for maximum flexibility.
+In addition to running workouts, this is a great shoe to take to the gym for your strength-training workouts as well.
 With the Under Armour Highlight Delta, runners will be able to take their runs to the next level with this good-looking shoe.

 The Under Armour Highlight Delta’s outsole is solidly built with ample amounts of rubber in order to cover high impact zones and offer great durability

 .
 The rubber is a mixture of hard and blown rubber and improves the traction of the shoe and protects the midsole, all while keeping the overall weight at a minimum.
 The outsole also contains deep grooves in the rubber that are meant to improve the overall flexibility of the shoe.
 Both sides of the Highlight Delta, medial and lateral, contain unbroken rubber.
 In doing so, runners will feel better transitions during the landing and take-off stages of their strides.

 Under Armour uses its trademark Charged Cushioning